 First apply your favorite styling product, paying extra attention to the ends of your hair.
 Next, you can either roller set your hair or wrap it tightly around the head and secure with bobby pins.
-Grab a book or tablet and sit under the dryer.
 Occasionally check the progress and remove the heat when the hair is just a tiny bit damp.
 Doing this helps reduce the chances of over drying and damaging the hair.
 That’s it.
-When the hair is dry, remove the rollers or unwrap the hair and style like you usually do.
+When the hair is dry, remove the rollers or unwrap the hair and style as you normally would.

 How to Straighten Natural Hair Without Heat

 Knowing how to straighten natural hair without heat is a wonderful way to keep your hair as healthy as possible.
 By not adding heat, your hair won’t suffer the damage and dryness caused by using heated styling tools.
-Although it takes a bit longer, the results are well worth the wait.
+Although it takes a bit longer, the results are well worth it.
 One method of straightening the hair without using heat is to use rollers.
-If rollers aren’t to your liking, it’s possible to straighten the hair using Curflformers.
+If rollers aren’t to your liking, it’s possible to straighten the hair using Curlformers.

 How to Straighten Natural Hair Without a Relaxer